renewalsa-websites/wordpress-template/docs/getting-started.md

 It also allows us to track the addition of any new plugin to the site in version control, as required by Renewal SA.

 ### Finishing the setup
-Finally to finish the setup, we need to add out database credentials to the current site.
+Finally to finish the setup, we need to add our database credentials to the current site.
+It is up to you to create the database and associated user necessary for this, as the method for doing so will vary depending on your development environment.

 For local development we use a `.env` file.
 Any enviornment on Platform.sh will have these environment variables injected into the runtime, and these can be managed from Platform.sh via the CLI or control panel.

 For local dev
 ```bash